airnativeextensions/nativeextensions-documentation/docs/adverts/interstitials.md

 It is very important that while you are developing your application that you do not serve live ads. **This is a requirement of the usage of AdMob and not following this correctly can have your application id blocked from using AdMob.**

-While in development you should either use the test ad unit ids available or specify your test device id in your ad requests.
+While in development you should either use the test ad unit ids available or specify your test device id in your request configuration.
 More information on this is located in the section on [Test Ads](test-ads)

 The following Ad Unit IDs can be used to test interstitial ads in your application: